rajinimakam/Oceanlens-V1/README.md

 Watch the Demonstration of our work on the above-mentioned datasets given in the  link below: [Click here to Dive into the video!](https://drive.google.com/drive/folders/1ekX5J3ZiYKjqTK49yKgqYoCv-ASneabM?usp=sharing)

-To access and download the high-resolution images used in this project, visit the following link: [🌊 Explore the Ocean of High-Resolution Images 🌊](https://drive.google.com/drive/folders/1qQ6tYtNdvts17eMQOew_XH8ubdNWu5ZG)
+To access and download the high-resolution images used in this project, visit the following link: [Explore High-Resolution Images here!](https://drive.google.com/drive/folders/1qQ6tYtNdvts17eMQOew_XH8ubdNWu5ZG)